AchiaIR/solve_maze/README.md

 In addition there is an option to change the rewward manually, to encourage a better reward division for a better results.

+Iv'e added the google colab notebook also to get better understanding of how to choose the best parameters.

 <span> ───────────────────────────────────────────── </span>

 <a name="acknowledgments"></a>